H

 Where to Find the Hepatic Tanager

-You will find their nest approximately 30 feet above the ground in a tree fork near the end of a branch, most likely on a pine or oak tree.
+You will find their nest approximately 30 feet above the ground in a tree fork near the end of a branch, most likely in a pine or oak tree.
 The nest itself is a wide, flat cup made of grass, twigs, and other plant matter.
 The females line the inside with soft materials like moss, animal hair, flowers, and grasses.

-Scientific Name
+Classification and Scientific Name

 Size, Appearance, and Behavior

-Hepatic tanagers are stocky, medium-sized birds with short tails, stout bills, long tails, and long wings.
+Hepatic tanagers are stocky, medium-sized birds with stout bills, long tails, and long wings.
 These solid birds are between 3.5 and 7.9 inches long, weigh 0.8 to 1.7 ounces, and have a wingspan of 12.6 inches.
 The northern group tends to be larger than their southern counterparts, but both are larger than a sparrow and smaller than a robin.
 Adult males are a brick-red color with gray edging and ear tufts.
 The females are olive and yellow with grayish ear tufts, and the juveniles are gray and olive with light streaks.

 Males establish territories in the spring and defend them with their inquisitive whistles.
 Most mating partners stay together after breeding, often forming family groups.
 They may also join other small groups.
 Their average lifespan is five years.